Jonathan Winters: Personal life

-Jonathan and Eileen Winters had two children, Jonathan Winters IV and Lucinda, and several grandchildren.
+Jonathan and Eileen Winters had two children.

 In his interview with the Archive of American Television, Winters reported that he spent eight months in a private psychiatric hospital in 1959 and again in 1961.
 The comic suffered from nervous breakdowns and bipolar disorder.
 With unprecedented frenetic energy, Winters made obscure references to his illness and hospitalization during his stand-up routines, most famously on his 1960 comedy album, The Wonderful World of Jonathan Winters.
 During his classic "flying saucer" routine, Winters casually mentions that if he was not careful, the authorities might put him back in the "zoo", referring to the institution.

 "These voices are always screaming to get out," Winters told the Fort Worth Star-Telegram.
 "They follow me around pretty much all day and night."
 Winters could use his talents in voice-over roles.
 A devotee of Groucho Marx and Laurel and Hardy, Winters once claimed, "I've done for the most part pretty much what I intended."
 He told U.S. News, "I ended up doing comedy, writing, and painting....
 I've had a ball, and as I get older I just become an older kid."

 Winters lived near Santa Barbara, California, and was often seen browsing or "hamming" for the crowd at the antique and gun shows on the Ventura County fairgrounds.
 He often entertained the tellers and other employees whenever he visited his local bank to make a deposit or withdrawal.
 Additionally, he spent his time painting and attended many gallery showings, even presenting his art in one-man shows.

-On January 11, 2009, Winters' wife of more than 60 years, Eileen, died at the age of 84 after a 20-year battle with breast cancer.
+On January 11, 2009, Winters's wife of more than 60 years, Eileen, died at the age of 84 after a 20-year battle with breast cancer.

 Death

 Winters died of natural causes on the evening of April 11, 2013, in Montecito, California, at the age of 87.

-He was survived by his two children, Jonathan ("Jay") Winters IV and Lucinda Winters, and five grandchildren.
+He was survived by his two children and five grandchildren.
 He was cremated, and his ashes were given to his family.

 Fans of Winters placed flowers on his Hollywood Walk of Fame star on April 12, 2013, at 1:30 p.m.

 Many comedians, actors, and friends gave personal tributes to Winters on social media shortly after his death.
 Robin Williams posted, "First he was my idol, then he was my mentor and amazing friend.
 I'll miss him huge.
 He was my Comedy Buddha.
 Long live the Buddha."
 In September 2013, at the 65th Primetime Emmy Awards, Williams again honored the career and life of Winters.
 The 2013 movie The Smurfs 2 was dedicated to him.